- 01 The Disk Is Write Protected

 "My USB pen drive is write-protected, and it happened when I copied a three gig size folder, and the write protection stops the copying process.
 Whenever I let my flash drive inserted in the comp for like 5-6 mins the write-protected appeared again, I didn't know how I removed it, but when I tried to copy a nine-gig folder, the problem happened again.
 I can neither disable the write protection nor format the USB pen drive because it always shows the error as 'The Disk is Write Protected'.
 Is there any efficient way to remove write protection and format the USB pen drive?"

 Pen drive or USB flash drive, if we do not dig deep into their difference, are interchangeably used quite often.
 Nowadays in our digital life, removable storage media like pen drive and USB drive plays an important role in managing data flexibly, such as transfer files across computers, back up data, create Windows To Go portable USB drive, install applications, etc. In general, as long as you use the USB pen drive correctly, a branded drive has a lifespan of at least five years.
 Despite all kinds of pen drive issues happen a lot, most of them are fixable by yourself.
-For example, on this page, you can learn how to remove write protection from a pen drive.
+For example, on this page, you can learn how to remove write protection from a pen drive and how to format pen drive after write protection removal.

 What's Pen Drive Write Protection?